Home Compare APTV vs GPC

 Aptiv vs Genuine Parts Company: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Aptiv carrying a narrow edge on stability.
-Genuine Parts Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Genuine Parts Company still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON